-Ideally, the ESTP wants to work in a flexible work environment.
-Too much pressure and excessive control hinder the ESTP’s productivity; people with this personality type do their best work in a results-oriented environment where problems are solved in a practical way.
-ESTPs hate bureaucracy and won’t last long in organizations with excessively complicated administrative procedures.
+Ideally, ESTPs want to work in a flexible work environment.
+Too much pressure and excessive control hinder ESTPs’ productivity; people with this personality type do their best work in a results-oriented environment where problems are solved in a practical way.
+ESTPs hate bureaucracy and will only last for a while in organizations with excessively complicated administrative procedures.

 ESTPs make direct and proactive leaders.
 Thanks to their sense of urgency, they deal with problems quickly and move on quickly.
-Leaders with ESTP personality type want fast measurable results — they will not waste time on meetings where people discuss different theoretical possibilities.
+Leaders with an ESTP personality type want fast, measurable results — they will not waste time on meetings where people discuss different theoretical possibilities.

 Typically when faced with a problem, the ESTP will identify the underlying issue (the root cause), request feedback from other team members, then make an optimal decision.

 One trait that separates ESTP leaders from others is that they want their subordinates to enjoy their work and will attempt to find ways to make it happen.

 Seeking external stimulation is ESTPs’ way of dealing with problems and frustrations; they will play games, read books, socialize, and travel — anything to keep their mind off the issues they can’t solve.

 - The ESTP is very physically-driven and is likely to be athletic.